What the literal fudgesicles! Where do I begin with this!?

 So upon first glance while it may be a good song, thematically you might think it doesn’t seem to fit with the overall positive narrative of Hope World.
 But does it?
 Well, I think there is a deeper meaning than talking about that inner struggle he faces.
 There is more to it than being able to do the things he wants to in his “daydreams” as he says.
 Cuz if you notice the beat behind the song is actually pretty funky and chill.
 Not the vibe you associate with a sad song.

 Which is why I think the song is ultimately about reminding us all that he is a human after all.
 It’s not about making you feel sad for him per se or making you think he has regrets about were he is right now.
 No, I think he just wants to point out that he doesn’t live a perfect life.
-But still that’s not very positive is it.
+But still that’s not very positive is it?
 However when you put it in perspective I think it is.
 Why, cuz it shows it doesn’t really take a special kind of person to aim for all the things he has been aiming for with the other songs.
 Meaning you the person reading this right now despite your own struggles could choose to help others as well.

 I think that’s the main theme of the album overall that this is a major piece of.
-That life will always have it’s challenges but you should always move forward and help others and that others will be there to help you back too.
+That life will always have it’s set of challenges but you should always move forward and help others and that others will be there to help you back too.
 At least that’s how I’m taking everything.

 Base Line (The Baseline that keeps you centered)